«prev next»

 Implies in the BHK interpretation

-(Perhaps we should note that not all functions are proofs, a designated set of them.
-We say this, because in set theory you can construct functions and isomorphisms between any pair of singleton sets, but that won’t mean that all proofs are equivalent.)
+(Perhaps we should note that not all set-theoretic functions are proofs, only a designated set of them (which we call canonical functions) i.e. in set theory you can construct functions and isomorphisms between any pair of singleton sets, but that won’t mean that all proofs are equivalent.)

 The negation operation